-- Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-Podiatry services

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

-\You are also covered for supplemental routine foot care benefits:

-- You may self-refer for unlimited visits per year to a network specialist for the services below:

-- Treatment of flat feet or other structural misalignments of the feet

-- Removal of corns

-- Removal of warts

-- Removal of calluses

-- Hygienic care

-Prostate cancer screening exams

-For men age 50 and older, covered services include the following - once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
+Services that are covered for you What you must pay when you get these services Podiatry services In-Network: Medicare Covered Podiatry Services Covered services include: \$20 copayment - Specialist's Office • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care Routine foot care for members with certain medical conditions affecting \$20 copayment the lower limbs Specialist's Office \You are also covered for supplemental routine foot care benefits: You may self-refer for unlimited visits per year to a network specialist for the services below: - Treatment of flat feet or other structural misalignments of the feet Removal of corns Removal of warts - Removal of calluses - Hygienic care Prior authorization rules may apply.
+Contact the plan for details.
+Prostate cancer screening exams In-Network: There is no coinsurance, For men age 50 and older, covered services include the following - once copayment, or deductible for an every 12 months: annual PSA test. • Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies In-Network: 20% coinsurance Devices (other than dental) that replace all or part of a body part or Prosthetics Provider function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Prior authorization rules may apply.
+Contact plan for details.